smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 # INNER JOINS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An `INNER JOIN` returns rows from two tables where a specified join condition is true.
+An `INNER JOIN` returns rows from two tables where a specified join condition is true.
 It requires a comparison between columns from each table, typically on a shared attribute.
 This makes `INNER JOIN` behave as a filtering join, returning only matching rows.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can use both equi-join and theta-join operators between the joining fields.
+We can use both equi-join and theta-join operators between the joining fields.
 An equi-join is a type of join in which the join condition is based on equality between the values of the specified columns in the two joined tables.
 Conversely, a theta-join is a type of join in which the join condition is based on a comparison operator other than equality.

 ---------------------------------------------------------------------------------